 Where to plant

-In the coastal plain, Asclepias rubra occurs in wet pine savannas, sandhill seeps, and the edges of pocosins (evergreen shrub bogs), from Long Island south into Florida.
-It is uncommon in southeastern North Carolina.
+Grows in wet pine savannas, sandhill seeps, and the edges of pocosins (evergreen shrub bogs) from Long Island to Florida and is uncommon to rare throughout most of its range.

 Source and origin

-Plants grown from seeds collected on the edge of a pocosin in Jones County, North Carolina.
+Plants are grown from seeds collected on the edge of a pocosin in Jones County, North Carolina.

 |AL, CT, DE, IL, IN, KY, MA, MI, NJ, NY, OH, PA, RI, TN, VT, and WV||$12.00|

 |AR, FL, IA, LA, ME, MO, MS, NH, and WI||$14.00|

 |CO, KS, MN, NE, ND, OK, SD, and TX||$15.00|

 Sorry, we can't ship plants outside of the continental United States or to AK, AZ, CA, HI, ID, NM, NV, OR, and WA, due to agriculture restrictions.Are your plants shipped in their containers?